kristo-baricevic/dream-journal-with-ai/dream-ai/README.md

-I apologize for the confusion.
-Let's use the actual project structure from the repository.
-Here is the README with the correct structure:

----

 # Dream Journal with AI

 Welcome to the Dream Journal with AI!
 This project aims to provide a platform for logging and analyzing your dreams using AI-powered tools.
 The repository includes a web application that allows users to create, manage, and analyze their dream entries.